Tap the text to show or hide reading controls.

 “Arrrrk…”

-The twenty newly crafted frogman zombies stared at Yujin with unfocused eyes, awaiting their next command.
+The last frogman near the lake toppled over with a groan, and the goblin zombies winked out.
+The twenty newly crafted frogman zombies stared at Yujin with unfocused eyes, waiting on his next command.

 I should rest a little.
 I’m only human.

-His head throbbed.
-The aftereffect of handling far past his permitted spirit-power capacity raged like a storm.
+Yujin dropped to the ground and caught his breath.
+His head throbbed; the backlash of pushing far past his spirit-power limit raged through him like a storm.

 Stockpile some spare life force and I could play the healer role too.